 Surfing in Del Mar

-The beach in Del Mar is unique in what if offers the active surfer looking for fun and diverse waves, in addition to beach activities to complement the lifestyle.
-Lying just to the north of San Diego, Del Mar is close and accessible to all surfers in San Diego County.
+The beach in Del Mar is unique in what it offers the active surfer looking for fun and diverse waves, in addition to beach activities to complement the lifestyle.
+Lying just to the north of La Jolla, Del Mar is central and accessible to all surfers in San Diego County.
 Please call (858) 259-8208 for updated surf report information.

-For the opportunistic surfer looking for waves 12 months a year, Del Mar is a great destination.
-With a broad swell window open to seasonal swells twelve months a year, there is a great chance of finding a good ride within the city limits.
+For the resourceful surfer looking for waves 12 months a year, Del Mar is a great destination.
+With a broad swell window open to most swell directions twelve months a year, there is a great chance of finding a good ride within the city limits.
 Facing almost due west and with little land diverting waves from this stretch of coast, Del Mar, generally, sees good swell energy from the southwest, west, and northwest.

 With surfing becoming more mainstream, crowds have grown significantly.
-The diversity of waves in Del Mar offers the ability to find a fun wave almost any time of year without the constraints of thick crowds.
+The diversity of waves in Del Mar offers the ability to find fun and rideable waves almost any time of year without the constraints of thick crowds.

-The southern end of the beach offers a section of over one-half mile of rock-bottom reef.
+The southern end of the Del Mar offers a section of over one-half mile of rock-bottom reef.
 Depending on the swell size, direction, and tides, the reefs between 4th and 15th Streets will turn on at different times.
 Generally speaking, if there is a swell over a few feet, fun waves can be found at one or more of the reef outcroppings.
-The most frequented spots with the most consistent surf are Eleventh and Fifteenth Streets.
-Both locations thrive on swells in the 220-280 degree range with tides below 4 feet.
+The most frequented spots with the most consistent surf are 11th St and 15th St. Both locations thrive on swells in the 220-280 degree range with tides below 4 feet.

 Remember to inquire with local Lifeguards for detailed information on safety, rules, and conditions.
 Be sure to learn about surfing etiquette before you paddle out and enjoy the waves!